nielsberglund/nielsblogsource/_drafts/fix-polybase-in-sql-server-2019-developers-edition.md

 **Figure 11:** *Task Manager*

 As we see in *Figure 11* I called `taskkill` from command prompt which I opened as administrator.
-I used the process id from *Figure 10*, and I used the `/F` flag to indicate I wanted to force the termination.
+I used the process-id from *Figure 10*, and I used the `/F` flag to indicate I wanted to force the termination.
 The command executed successfully, and as we see in *Figure 11* the process has been terminated.

 What is left to do now is to start the SQL Server process, followed by the PolyBase Data Movement service and the PolyBase Engine service.
-The PolyBase Data Movement service may still be in the state of `Starting, but by right clicking on the service and choose **Start** it will start:
+The PolyBase Data Movement service may still be in the state of `Starting, but by right-clicking on the service and choose **Start** it will start:

 ![](/images/posts/sql-2k19-polybase-issue-services-running.png)